kelo-robotics/robile_ros_navigation/README.md

 In this section we describe the procedure to create a custom ROBILE platform configurations.

-### Step-1: Create a new project folder
+### Step-1: Create a new platform folder

-Here are the steps to create a new simulation project:
+Here are the steps to create a new simulation platform:
 1. Copy the [gazebo_simulation](examples/gazebo_simulation) folder and rename it.
-2. Rename the simulation.launch inside the new project to avoid duplicate.
+2. Rename the simulation.launch inside the new folder to avoid name duplication.
-3. Update all file paths in simulation.launch and move_base.launch inside the new project so it uses the new folder path.
+3. Update all file paths in simulation.launch and move_base.launch inside the new platform folder.

-Here are the steps to create a new real robot project:
+Here are the steps to create a new real robot platform:
 1. Copy the [real_robot](examples/real_robot) folder and rename it.
-2. Rename the robot.launch inside the new project to avoid duplicate.
+2. Rename the robot.launch inside the new folder to avoid name duplication.
-3. Update all file paths in robot.launch and move_base.launch inside the new project so it uses the new folder path.
+3. Update all file paths in robot.launch and move_base.launch inside the new platform folder.

 ### Step-2: Build a custom ROBILE model

 Here are the steps to create a custom ROBILE model:
 1. Please follow the [Adding a custom ROBILE platform](https://github.com/kelo-robotics/robile_gazebo) tutorial to create the custom ROBILE model.
 2. Once the new model is created, update the "platform_name" argument in simulation.launch and make sure that the parameters in the configuration files matched the model.
-3. Replace the xacro file used by "robot_description" in robot.launch or simulation.launch inside the new project with the custom ROBILE xacro file created in Step-2.
+3. Replace the xacro file used by "robot_description" in robot.launch or simulation.launch inside the new platform folder with the custom ROBILE xacro file created in Step-2.

 ### Step-3: Add sensors on the robot model